|

 composed of the elements ek/eg "edge,

-point (of a sword)" and hard "brave,
+point" and hard "brave,

 - ECKHARDT:

-Variant of German Eckhard, meaning
+Variant spelling of German Eckhard, meaning

 - ED:

-longer names beginning with the element Ed-.
+a short form of other longer names beginning with Ed-.

 - EDAN:

-Variant of English Aidan,
+Variant spelling of English Aidan,

 - EDDIE: